-42 year-old Brenda Mhlongo (born August 14, 1980) is an actress, singer, and dancer best known for her role as Nandi in the popular South African soapie Generations: The Legacy.
+What is Brenda Mhlongo’s age?
+Brenda Mhlongo (born August 14, 1980) is 43 years old.
+She is an actress, singer, and dancer best known for her role as Nandi in the popular South African soapie Generations: The Legacy.

 Brenda Mhlongo has appeared on both small and big screens in South Africa and has now become a household name.
 She is a multi-talented star who has demonstrated a lot of vigor and enthusiasm in her career.
 Brenda got her big break in 2018 when she began playing Nandi Mabaso, the wife of Jack Mabaso on the widely loved SABC1 soapie, a role she maintained for two years before moving on.